ademulyanaDEV/BlockShift-Protocol/README.md

 ## License

-This project is licensed under the [Your License Type].
+This project is licensed under the [BlockShift-Protocol].
 See the [LICENSE](LICENSE) file for details.

 ---